A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Variants and Extensions

-In the second problem, when the input is a set of $n$ segments inside a bounding box in the plane, the output is the part of the segments which are $k$-visible.
-A difference in this algorithm is that the endpoints of all segments are critical vertices and we should process all of them.
-We can similarly show that for each ray $qv_i$, where $v_i$ is a $k$-visible endpoint of a segment, there is a window between $e_i(k+2)$ and $e_i(k+3)$ on $qv_i$ (if they exist).
-In the parts of the algorithm where a walk on the boundary is needed, reading the input sequentially leads to similar results.
-There may be some completely $k$-visible and some completely non-$k$-visible segments, on which there is no endpoint of windows.
-Similarly for each segment with no windows on it, we check whether it is $k$-visible and, if so, we report it completely.
-This leads to the following theorem:
+Concerning the second problem, for a planar arrangement of $n$ non-crossing segments inside a bounding box, the output consists of the $k$-visible parts of the segments.
+All the segments endpoints are critical vertices and should be processed.
+In the parts of the algorithm where a walk on the boundary is needed, a sequential scan of the input leads to similar results.
+Similarly, there may be some segments with no window endpoints.
+For these, we only need to check visibility of an endpoint to decide whether they are completely $k$-visible or completely non-$k$-visible.
+This leads to the following corollary: